OfficeDev/office-js-docs-reference/docs/manifest/formsettings.md

 ---
 title: FormSettings element in the manifest file
-description: Specifies source location and control settings for your mail add-in. ms.date: 10/09/2018 ms.localizationpriority: medium
+description: Specifies source location and control settings for your mail add-in. ms.date: 01/18/2024 ms.localizationpriority: medium
 ---

 # FormSettings element

-Specifies source location and control settings for your mail add-in.
+Specifies source location and control settings for your mail add-in in older Outlook clients.

 **Add-in type:** Mail